Thibault-GILLARD/Blue_Robot_2022/README.md

 To better understand how it works you can refer to these [equations](https://www.embedded.com/generate-stepper-motor-speed-profiles-in-real-time/) on which the calculations are based.:gear:

 ### Arduino Board
-Originally the project was programmed for a arduino DUE to take advantage of the Native Port (faster) directly connected to the Atmel SAM3X8.
+Originally the project was programmed for an arduino DUE to take advantage of the Native Port (faster) directly connected to the Atmel SAM3X8.

-With simple modifications, the program can be adapted to hundreds of Arduino-compatible boards that use a USB-to-serial converter :
+With simple modifications, the program can be adapted to hundreds of Arduino-compatible boards that use a USB-to-serial converter:
 This only requires that the 'SerialUSB' object be replaced with the 'Serial' object.
 So replace all 'SerialUSB' with 'Serial'.

 -Ex :